jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     NameError: name 'sleep_duration' is not defined

-  I add it as an exception encountered
+  and I add it as an exception encountered

   .. code-block:: python